Thomas MacGreevy

 Thomas MacGreevy (born Thomas McGreevy; 26 October 1893 – 16 March 1967) was a pivotal figure in the history of Irish literary modernism.
 A poet, he was also director of the National Gallery of Ireland from 1950 to 1963 and served on the first Irish Arts Council (An Chomhairle Ealaíon).

 Early life

-Thomas McGreevy was born in Tarbert, County Kerry, the son of a policeman and a primary school teacher.
+Thomas McGreevy was born in Tarbert, County Kerry, the son of a Royal Irish Constabulary policeman and a primary school teacher.
 At the age of 16, he joined the British Civil Service as a boy clerk.

 At the outbreak of the First World War he was promoted to an intelligence post with the Admiralty.
-He enlisted in 1916, and saw active service at the Ypres Salient and the Somme, being wounded twice.
+He enlisted in 1916, and saw active service at the Battle of Ypres Salient and the Somme, being wounded twice.
 After the war he studied at Trinity College, Dublin, in whose library his papers are now held.
 He then became involved in various library organisations, began publishing articles in Irish periodicals, and wrote his first poems.

+In 1941, he changed the spelling of his surname from McGreevy to MacGreevy.